 A cartridge dust collector is an important investment that impacts the performance of the equipment in your operation and the health of your employees.
 To realize the greatest return on your investment and provide the safest work environment possible, your best option is to choose a surface-loading nanofiber filter and dust collection system that also offers an optimized cleaning system to gain the maximum benefits of the filter’s capabilities.

-This article was contributed by the Filtration Team.
+This article was contributed by the Industrial Air Filtration Team.